Ample groupoid homology and \'etale correspondences: Modules over an ample groupoid

-\begin{example}[$G$-space module] Let $G$ be an ample groupoid and let $X$ be a locally LCH (left) $G$-space with anchor map $\tau \colon X \to G^0$.
+\begin{example}[$G$-space module] Let $G$ be an ample groupoid and let $X$ be a totally disconnected locally LCH (left) $G$-space with anchor map $\tau \colon X \to G^0$.
 Then the abelian group $\Z[X]$ is a $G$-module with $\Z[G]$-action given by